vippsas/vipps-woocommerce/README.md

 # Vipps Recurring Payments for WooCommerce

-**This plugin is currently a test pilot (pre-release).
-It is very likely that you will encounter bugs or scenarios that are not yet supported.**

-**Please keep up to date with updates as soon as they happen.
-They are very important in this pre-release period.**
+This plugin provides support for Vipps recurring payments for WooCommerce.

+Document version: 2.0.2.

 **We encourage you to create an issue here if you require assistance or run in to a problem.**

-This plugin provides support for Vipps recurring payments for WooCommerce.

-Document version: 2.0.1.

 # Description